I work as a Principal Economist at CyberCube and as a PostDoctoral Scholar and Lecturer at UC, Berkeley.

 My research interests are Macroeconomics, Household Finance and Applied Econometrics.

 Precautionary Borrowing and the Credit Card Debt Puzzle, with Jeppe Druedahl (University of Copenhagen).
-(Forthcoming in Quantitative Economics)
+Quantitative Economics, Volume 9, Issue 2 (July 2018).

 We show that the credit card debt puzzle –20% of US households pay high interest on their credit card debt while having enough cash to pay off most/all of their debt– can be an optimal consumer strategy.
 We first document that households risk losing access to credit card borrowing if they lose their job.
 Since credit card debt –in effect– is installment debt, holding a significant amount of cash in a bank account can serve as insurance against negative income shocks for a household.
 Hence, it is optimal to engage in (precautionary) borrowing: paying a high interest to keep cash in the bank while simultaneously having a sizable credit card debt.